The following installment is a biological object lesson as it concerns the Hebrew words "liver" and "glory."

-In relation to glory and the liver, one of gold's most important characteristics is its weight hence the phrase "worth its weight in gold"
+In relationship to glory and the liver, one of gold's most important characteristics is its weight hence the phrase "worth its weight in gold."

-Gold in scripture is symbolic of tried and tested faith in the goodness of God that is exhibited in a life that glorifies Him.
+Gold in Scripture is symbolic of a tried and tested faith in the goodness of God Faith finds its exhibit in a life that glorifies Him.

 — I Peter 2:11-12

-How we live gives glory, weight, and substance to the world.
+How we live gives glory, weight, and substance to how the world sees God.

 — Romans 15:1-9